 – USA Softball provides people of all ages the opportunity to play the game they love at a variety of levels.
 USA Softball offers recreational, league, tournament and National Championship play for fast pitch, slow pitch and modified pitch and annually conducts over 100 National Championships.

-– USA Softball is the primary funding source and the pipeline to the USA Softball National teams programs!
+– USA Softball is the primary funding source and the pipeline to the USA Softball National Teams programs!
 All five programs (Junior Women, Junior Men, Women, Men, and Men’s Slow Pitch) are still alive and well because of the efforts of USA Softball and keeping athletes wearing the Red, White and Blue is a top priority.
-We are the only softball association who supports this effort and provides financially to these teams and are the road to representing the United States internationally at the Pan American Games, World Championships and Olympic Games.
+USA Softball is the only softball association who supports this effort and provides the funds necessary for these teams on the road to representing the United States internationally at the Pan American Games, World Championships, Border Battle and Olympic Games.

 – USA Softball continues to give back to athletes and coaches through the National Team Program.
 Our USA Softball athletes put on youth clinics, attend our JO USA Softball National Championships and participate on the National Council.
 Our National Team coaches also promote softball through National Coaching Schools and training camps for youth coaches and athletes.

 – USA Softball is a 501(c)3 not-for-profit organization which mean’s our goal is not to make a profit.
 Every dollar generated from grassroots softball goes directly back into improving and furthering the sport.

 – The USA Softball National Office is located in Oklahoma City and has state/metro associations that register teams and organize leagues around the country.